 Tour company: Madeira Adventure Kingdom

 With over 2,500 km of Levadas in Madeira, you are really spoilt for choice which walks to pick!
-I hiked the Levada do Rei, one of the easier Levada walks you can do.
+As a huge hiking lover, I enjoyed a lovely day exploring the Levada do Rei, one of the easier Levada walks you can do.

 The Levadas are like mini-canals carrying water effortlessly around the island, transporting it from the rainy north side to the sunny south side.
 But it means they also make for some wonderful walks on the island and if you’re visiting on a short break then be sure to try at least one.